jatintomer27/End-to-End-ML-Pipeline/README.md

 1. Update config.yaml
 2. Update schema.yaml
 3. update params.yaml
-4. update the entity
+4. update the entity in src entity
-5. update the configuration manager in scr config
+5. update the configuration manager in src config
-6. update the components
+6. update the components (components like data_injestion, data_validation, etc)
-7. update the pipeline
+7. update the pipeline in src pipeline
 8. update the main.py
 9. Update the app.py